#

 The computer.query

-A basic pattern for many applications is to identify a smart object by its id, look up the object's latest revision using computer.query
+A basic pattern in applications is to identify a on-chain object by its id, to look up the object's latest revision using computer.query

 , and then to compute its latest state using computer.sync

 .
-For example, imagine a chat app where the url would contain the id of a specific chat.
-The app could compute the latest state of the chat as follows:
+For example, in our chat app the url could contain a chat's id and the latest state of the chat could be computed as shown below.

 const id = urlToId(window.location)